TAG: Task-based Accumulated Gradients for Lifelong learning: Appendix

 \subsubsection{Multiple-pass per Task}

 In this section, we report the performance of \textit{TAG-RMSProp} and all other baselines discussed in Section \ref{baseline_opt} for 5 epochs per task in Table \ref{main_table_epochs}.
-Hyper-parameters for this experiment are kept same as the single pass per task setting. \textit{TAG-RMSProp} results in the highest Accuracy in all datasets except in \textbf{5-dataset} where \textit{ER} outperforms it by $1.7\%$.
-We also observe less amount of Forgetting in \textit{TAG-RMSProp} as compared to other baselines.
-In terms of Learning Accuracy, \textit{TAG-RMSProp} is outperformed by replay-based methods in \textbf{Split - CIFAR100}, \textbf{Split - miniImageNet} and \textbf{5-dataset} but performs better in \textbf{Split - CUB}.
+Hyper-parameters for this experiment are kept the same as the single-pass per task setting. \textit{TAG-RMSProp} results in high average Accuracy in all the datasets.
+We also observe less amount of \textbf{Forgetting} in \textit{TAG-RMSProp} as compared to other baselines.
+In terms of \textbf{Learning Accuracy}, \textit{TAG-RMSProp} is outperformed by the other baselines in \textbf{Split-CIFAR100}, \textbf{Split-miniImageNet} and \textbf{5-dataset} but performs better in \textbf{Split-CUB}.